Kingston, Purbeck

 Kingston is a small village on the Isle of Purbeck in the county of Dorset in southern England.

 Location

 Kingston is situated about two miles south of Corfe Castle and five miles west of Swanage.
 The village of Kingston is situated on a hill near Swyre Head, the highest point of the Purbeck Hills.
 The village is surrounded by woods and stands at a height of over 400 ft (120 Metres) above sea level and can be seen from far away.

 Kingston lies within the civil parish of Corfe Castle.
-The parish forms part of the Purbeck local government district.
+The parish forms part of the Dorset unitary authority area.